 It displays all the intermediate certificates that are included inside ours.

 This is a simple process.
-We must import this entire certification path, plus the Key Pair in the Terminal Service Plus Key store file.
+You must import this entire certification path, plus the Key Pair in the Terminal Service Plus Key store file.

 Use Windows certificate manager to import keypair and all certificates into Windows keystore as described in Certificates and Certification process (make keypair exportable when importing!) and then export that key back from Windows keystore by checking the option "Include all certificates in the certification path if possible".
 For the format choose per example *.p12 Now create a new keystore in JKS format on Portecle, and go to Tools>Import Key Pair and import that *.p12 file:

-You must have and keep this Private Key.
+You must keep this Private Key.
 It is either a flat file text format unsecured .pem or a secured format .p12 or .pfx.

-The Private Key generated is mandatory to be able installing correctly the certificates.
+The Private Key generated is mandatory to be able to generate the certificates correctly.